Interested in Booking A Cheap Business or First Class Ticket To London?

 - Currency: Pound Sterling (GBP)

 - Big Ben is actually the bell, not the clock tower.
-View the bell and tower during a free day tour of the city.

 - Greater London is so culturally diverse that many international languages are spoken there.